ComputeCanada/magic_castle/docs/README.md

 Terraform tags:
 - `login`: identify instances that will be pointed by the domain name A record
 - `proxy`: identify instances that will be pointed by the vhost A records
-- `public`: identify instances that need to have a public ip address and be accessible from Internet
+- `public`: identify instances that need to have a public ip address and be accessible from the Internet
 - `puppet`: identify the instance that will be configured as the main Puppet server
 - `spot`: identify instances that are to be spawned as spot/preemptible instances.
 This tag is supported in AWS, Azure and GCP and ignored by OpenStack and OVH.
 - `efa`: attach an Elastic Fabric Adapter network interface to the instance.
 This tag is supported in AWS.